-In this article, I explore a specific case study in Florida of the comparative review process to evaluate proposals for new hospital construction.
-I argue here that empirical demand models of patient choice of hospitals can be useful in understanding the relative merits of competing proposals.
+In this paper we explore a specific case study in Florida of the comparative review process to evaluate proposals for new hospital construction.
+We argue here that empirical demand models of patient choice of hospitals can be useful in understanding the relative merits of competing proposals.
 Available patient discharge data provide timely records of hospital care needed for conducting empirical analysis prospectively, before CON actions are final.
-Details such as the range of hospital services, locations, and many other characteristics of the new hospital are all included in the proposed CON application.
-My approach uses conditional logit models of patient choice to estimate the additional contribution of a hospital to patients' utility or willingness-to-pay (WTP); in other words, it measures the net benefit of a proposed hospital to
+Details such as the range of hospital services, locations and many other characteristics of the new hospital are all included in the proposed CON application.
+Our approach uses conditional logit models of patient choice to estimate the additional contribution of a hospital to patients' utility or Willingness-to-Pay (WTP); in other words, it measures the net benefit of a proposed hospital to the community.
+These benefits are derived from the match between the services proposed by the applicant, its location, and preferences of patients in the service area.
+In addition, prices for hospital care can be affected when applicants currently own hospitals in the local market because the selection among applicants has implications for the post-entry market structure.
+We simulate both the welfare effects and price impacts that would likely occur based on the selection among CON applicants.
+We are able to account for multiple criteria because this methodology incorporates how all attributes of the project taken jointly affect consumers' utility.
+Finally, the model helps to control for the uncertainty problem by aggregating patients' utility across all possible medical diagnoses weighted by the conditional probability of each.